-Ballroom Jacks are an alternative rock and roll band which formed in Queens, New York in 2010.
-Composed of brothers Will Arland (Singer and Songwriter) and Ben Arland (Bassist), & Conor McGlone (Drums), the band is influenced by 1960's American girl groups, Phil Spector's Wall of Sound, and the aesthetic of new wave 80's music.
-The song writing of Will Arland combined with the clipped precision of the drums and reverbed guitar tones make for soaring compositions that uplift with melancholic angst.
+Ballroom Jacks are an alternative rock band formed in NYC in 2010.
+Composed of Will Arland (Songwriter, Vocals, Guitar), Ben Arland (Vocals, Synth/Keys), and Conor McGlone (Drums), the band is influenced by 1960's American girl groups, Phil Spector's Wall of Sound, and the aesthetic of new wave 80's music.
+The songs combined with strong vocals, clipped precision of drums and heavily reverbed guitar tones make for soaring compositions that uplift with melancholic angst.

 Will Arland - Vocals, Guitar

 Ben Arland - Vocals, Bass

 While brothers may argue and their personalities can appear to be miles apart, they often comprehend...While brothers may argue and their personalities can appear to be miles apart, they often comprehend each other better than most people.

 When that sense of understanding is used to work towards the same goal, those individuals have a distinct advantage.
 This is the case for Ballroom Jacks.
 BallroomJacks2

 Ballroom Jacks is an alternative rock and roll band based in Astoria.
 The group is composed of Will Arland (singer/guitarist), Ben Arland (bass) and Conor McGlone (drums).
 While the two Arlands have been writing together for a few years, the addition of McGlone helped the band to really come together.

 “I had been writing songs since I was 17, then Ben and I started playing in our parents’ garage in high school,” Will said.
 “Ben and I started playing with Conor in 2009, but we started calling ourselves Ballroom Jacks after a month of playing in the garage in 2006.”

 While being in a band with a sibling is tough sometimes, Will said their work is helped out by the fact that all three of the band members have the same vision for their music.